tuhuli/Planttracking./README.md

 ## Arguments for extended use are:

 --original_video_path "PATH_TO_ORIGINAL_VIDEO"   It will create new video with detections.

 --output_video_path "PATH_TO_NEW_VIDEO"          The location with new name of video is set.
 The format for the new video should be .mp4

+--evaluation_file_path "PATH_TO_THE_FILE_WITH_GROUND_TRUTH_DATA"     the file that has the ground truth data for the proccesed video.
+If not selected, the evaluation is not done.

 --show_particles    Argument to signal, if the video should show particles of particle filters.
 ```